cactuslab/capacitor-native-navigation/packages/plugin/README.md

 push(options: PushOptions) => any
 ```

-Push a new component onto a stack
+Push a new component onto a stack, or replace an existing component.

 | Param         | Type                                                |
 | ------------- | --------------------------------------------------- |